notexplosive/notexplosive.github.io/pages/ludography.markdown

 [{{ linkTextWeb }}](https://notexplosive.itch.io/puppertrator)
 > Made in 72 hours in December 2016 for Ludum Dare 37

-Another game with [Medamaudee][medamaudee]'s incredible art.
+Another game with [Kristin Mays][kristin]'s incredible art.
 This was also the first game I ever made that didn't feature pixel art and it's so much better for it!

-When we were first brainstorming the game and the narrative, Medamaudee asked me "are they all humans?"
+When we were first brainstorming the game and the narrative, Kristin asked me "are they all humans?"

 I was a little taken aback by this question, I offhandedly said "Yeah, they're all humans."
-But then I made the best decision I could have possibly made and doubled back, "what do you mean by that?
-Tell me more?"
+But then doubled back, "what do you mean by that?"

 Their reply, "What if they were all, like...
 Pugs?"

-I can't take any credit for Medamaudee's brilliance, but this was a formative lesson for me to never shoot down an idea too early.
+I can't take any credit for Kristin's brilliance, but this was a formative lesson for me to never shoot down an idea too early.

-During the jam I was posting gifs to twitter showing off our game (mostly Medamaudee's cool art).
+During the jam I was posting gifs to twitter showing off our game (mostly Kristin's cool art).
 Cadillac Loops, who was a stranger to me at the time, commented on a tweet asking if I needed a composer.
 We hadn't given any consideration to music or sound so of course I accepted.
 This was my first time working with a composer and I was blown away with his work.

 If [Bug Samurai](#bug-samurai) is my first "fun" game, Puppertrator is my first "real" game.
 One that I could confidently share with IRL friends and say "hey, check out this game I made, you might like it."